RBC Test: Meaning, Functions, Normal Levels, Causes of Low & High RBC Count, Symptoms, and Complete Guide

 - Children: 4.1 – 5.5 million cells/mcL

-Pregnant women may have slightly lower RBC levels due to increased blood volume.
+Pregnant women may show slightly lower RBC values due to normal changes in blood volume.
+Results are always interpreted in clinical context.

 Sample Type and Collection